icydevelopment/PhalanxBot-CM/README.md

 CM's mode is added to PhalanxBot(7.37).
+Currently, both teams required to have a human captain.
 Copy and paste hero_selection.lua file to folder \Steam\steamapps\workshop\content\570\2873408973.
 AP game mode remains unchanged.

 Captain's mode utilizes picks order for role decision.So: